rrdm-shh/rrdm-shh.github.io/README.md

     │   └── hello_shh.md
     ```

 - If you add a new markdown file, don't forget to add it in the [docs/_sidebar.md](docs/_sidebar.md) file.
+Headers within a Markdown file are added automatically to the sidebar.

 ## Optional (but recommended)